okertanov/functional/text/cv/cv-okertanov.md

  - boost (asio, regex, shared pointers, spirit/qi)
  - C++11 goodies (move semantic, initializers, lambdas)
  - RAII, RTTI
- - Ritchie, Thompson, Stroustrup, Alexandrescu, Sutter, Meyers, Josuttis - Yes, I know for sure who these gentlemen are.
+ - Ritchie, Thompson, Stroustrup, Alexandrescu, Sutter, Meyers, Josuttis - Yes, I know for sure who these gentlemen are and what they are telling about.

 * Python - the good parts of it
  - Classes, decorators, functional idioms, double underscore methods.

 * JavaScript
  - I've wrote tons of JS code, have used hundreds of libraries.

 * Lua
  - I'm embedding it since circa Y2000.
  - Using my own C++ to Lua interop library and object system.

  * Lisp, Closure, Scheme
  - I do like Lisps a lot, but i've never been using it commercially.

 * Objective-C
  - I'll just place this here.
+See on your AppStore.

 * Perl
  - That tricky one-liners, you know.

 * ARM Assembler
  - That's my hobby.